leta199/Simulation-Conditional-Probability/README.md

 ## WHAT DOES THE FUTURE HOLD?
  Going into the future I want to add the following:
- 1) Introduce a function called conditional_sum_prob() or the like to calculte the conditional probability of entered arguments and for reproducibility.  ✅
+ 1) Introduce a function called conditional_sum_prob() or the like to calculte the conditional probability of entered arguments and for reproducibility  ✅
- 2) Add tests such as edge case testing, reproducibility, accuracy vs theoretical probability and distribution tests. ✅
+ 2) Add tests such as edge case testing, reproducibility, accuracy vs theoretical probability and distribution tests ✅
  3) Examples of function use cases the README. ✅

 ## AUTHORS